iuliet716/flash-attention-cuda-from-scratch/docs/ncu/00_naive.md

 This indicates inefficient memory transactions.

-Therefore, QKᵀ is likely limited by inefficient memory accesses and L1/TEX pressure, rather than DRAM bandwidth.
+Therefore, QKᵀ is likely limited by inefficient memory accesses that place pressure on L1/TEX, rather than DRAM bandwidth.

 ## Softmax